-Welcome to another Bold Banter with myself (Zach Merrill), and David Grasso.
-We’re approaching 100 days with President Donald Trump (which still sounds like a Scrooge McDuck cartoon character to me), and we thought now would be a good time take a step back and give our gold-clad president a few grades.
+Welcome to another Bold Banter with Zach Merrill and David Grasso.
+We’re approaching 100 days with President Donald Trump and we thought now would be a good time take a step back and give our gold-clad president a few grades.

 David: As Bold’s resident political moderate, I’m ready to tell you how it is.